Stroke Support Group

 Meetings and Events for Stroke Survivors and Caregivers

-- Virtual Stroke Support Group 2021 Flyer - This virtual stroke support group allows stroke survivors and caregivers to come together to focus on stroke prevention, education, socialization, and community resources and will feature professional presenters of topics pertaining to stroke and secondary stroke prevention
+- Stroke Support Group 2023 Calendar - Bellin Health stroke support group is virtual and in-person which allows stroke survivors and caregivers to come together to focus on stroke prevention, education, socialization, and community resources and will feature professional presenters of topics pertaining to stroke and secondary stroke prevention.

 American Stroke Association Online Support: Click here and explore their awesome webpage.
 The American Stroke Association’s mission is to reduce the incidence and impact of stroke by developing compelling education and programs focused on prevention, treatment, rehabilitation, and support for all impacted by stroke.
 There is a wide variety of education for stroke survivors, caregivers, and professionals.